ejaypcanaria/ejaydj/README.md

 The tweet format will look like:
-`NP: {song} by {artist} from {playlist} playlist: {playlist_url}`
+`NP: {song} by {artist} from {playlist} playlist: {playlist_url}` Each songs is based on the provided time (default is current time).
+It will automatically lookup for tracks in the scheduled playlists.

 ## Playlists Schedule
 Playlists are group into four time spots as you have seen in the configuration earlier.
 These time spots are: